-Kaolinite crystallinity has been suggested to reflect the physicochemical conditions where it forms, and thus its geological conditions of formation (Cases et al., 1982; Brindley et al., 1986; Balan et al., 2014; Dill, 2016).
-Several physicochemical parameters affect the structural order of kaolinite such as: the temperature of formation (Dill, 2016), pH of fluids (Fialips et al., 1999, 2000), chemical reaction kinetics and alteration process duration (Chittleborough and Walker, 1988; Miyawaki et al., 1992; Fialips et al., 1999; Rvu et al., 2010), dissolution-reprecipitation processes (Beaufort et al., 1998; Cuadros et al., 2014), crystal chemistry of the altered primary minerals (Hughes and Brown, 1979; Fialips et al., 1999), the presence of impurities (Mestdagh et al., 1980; Petit and Decarreau, 1990; Allard et al., 1994; Clozel et al., 1994; Balan et al., 1999, 2000) or the association with organic matter (Dill, 2016).
+Kaolinite crystallinity has been suggested to reflect the physicochemical conditions where it forms, and thus its geological conditions of formation (Cases et al. 1982; Brindley et al. 1986; Balan et al. 2014; Dill 2016).
+Several physicochemical parameters affect the structural order of kaolinite, such as the temperature of formation (Dill 2016), pH of fluids (Fialips et al. 1999, 2000), chemical reaction kinetics and alteration process duration (Chittleborough and Walker 1988; Miyawaki et al. 1992; Fialips et al. 1999; Ryu et al. 2010), dissolution-reprecipitation processes (Beaufort et al. 1998; Cuadros et al. 2014), crystal chemistry of the altered primary minerals (Hughes and Brown 1979; Fialips et al. 1999), the presence of impurities (Mestdagh et al. 1980; Petit and Decarreau 1990; Allard et al. 1994; Clozel et al. 1994; Balan et al. 1999, 2000) or the association with organic matter (Dill 2016).
 In addition to providing information about the genesis process, the crystallinity of kaolinite particles is of great interest in the exploitation of this type of ore deposits.
-Industrial uses of exploited kaolins depend on their purity and their crystallinity because they affect the resulting physicochemical properties of the manufactured materials (Cases et al., 1982; Dubois et al., 1995; Murray, 1999; Ndlovu et al., 2015; Weck et al., 2015; Awad et al., 2017).
-For example, a rather high crystallinity is required for paper manufacture (Murray and Lyons, 1955; Baker and Uren, 1982; Bundy and Ishley, 1991).
+Industrial uses of exploited kaolins depend on their purity and their crystallinity because they affect the resulting physicochemical properties of the manufactured materials (Cases et al. 1982; Dubois et al. 1995; Murray 1999; Ndlovu et al. 2015; Weck et al. 2015; Awad et al. 2017).
+For example, a rather high crystallinity is required for paper manufacture (Murray and Lyons 1955; Baker and Uren 1982; Bundy and Ishley 1991).

-Kaolinite crystalline order can be estimated using X-Ray Diffraction (XRD; e.g., Hinckley, 1962; Liétard, 1977) or Mid-Infrared spectroscopy (MIR; e.g., Farmer and Russel, 1967; Brindley et al., 1986).
+Kaolinite crystalline order can be estimated using X-ray diffraction (XRD) (e.g., Hinckley 1962; Liétard 1977) or midinfrared spectroscopy (MIR) (e.g., Farmer and Russel 1967; Brindley et al. 1986).
 However, this estimation via these analytical methods can be influenced by several external parameters.
-For MIR spectroscopy, samples are often prepared as KBr pellets, a procedure than can force the particles orientations and therefore influence the assessment of disorder degree (Bell et al. 1991; La Iglesia and Aznar, 1996).
-XRD analyzes need sample preparation, sample purification if desired, sometimes long-time acquisition, and the determination of the crystallinity XRD indices are affected by the presence of minerals whose XRD peaks can be superimposed to the ones used for their calculation (e.g., kaolinite with quartz; Aparicio and Galán, 1999).
+For MIR spectroscopy, samples are often prepared as KBr pellets, a procedure that can force the particles orientations and therefore influence the assessment of disorder degree (Bell et al. 1991; La Iglesia and Aznar 1996).
+XRD analyses need sample preparation, sample purification if desired, sometimes longtime acquisition and the determination of the crystallinity XRD indices are affected by the presence of minerals whose XRD peaks can be superimposed to the ones used for their calculation (e.g., kaolinite with quartz; Aparicio and Galán 1999).
 Contrary to these methods, near-infrared (NIR) spectroscopy presents numerous advantages for estimating kaolinite crystallinity.
-NIR spectroscopy can be used in remote sensing data (e.g., orbital data acquired at the martian surface) or by field spectrometers if the spectral resolution, pixel purity or surface mixing are moderate.
+NIR spectroscopy can be used in remote sensing data (e.g., orbital data acquired at the martian surface) or by field spectrometers, if the spectral resolution, pixel purity, or surface mixing are moderate.

 Overall, the crystallinity of kaolinite provides information on syn-genetic and post-genetic physicochemical conditions.
-Thus, the aim of this study is to investigate the near-infrared signature of kaolinite in order to see if this can be used as a proxy for its crystallinity.
-Ultimately, the comprehension of such relationship could promote the use of NIR spectra of kaolinite as a proxy for the reconstruction of geological histories on both Earth and Mars (e.g., Swayze et al., 2014).
+Thus, the aim of this study is to investigate the near-infrared signature of kaolinite to see if this can be used as a proxy for its crystallinity.
+Ultimately, the comprehension of such a relationship could promote the use of NIR spectra of kaolinite as a proxy for the reconstruction of geological histories on both Earth and Mars (e.g., Swayze et al. 2014).
 The next section is a detailed background about the meaning of "crystallinity" for kaolinite and the information that can be obtained thereon using various analytical methods.